Jen Walsh, M.Ed., Reg. MBACP (Accred), Counsellor

 I aim to respond to your enquiry within 24 hrs (or next business day).
 Please call or email so we can set up a time to chat for 15-20 minutes (no fee) by phone.
 If you'd prefer to set up the first appointment without an initial phone chat that is absolutely fine.

-In our first session I will find out in more depth what you are struggling with and let you some of my initial thoughts and tell you more about the way I work.
+In our first session (during Covid pandemic the first session will take place over video or phone) I will find out in more depth what you are struggling with and let you know some of my initial thoughts and tell you more about the way I work.
 We'll go session by session, so you can see how you feel about things as we go along.
 I invite your feedback so we can make sure you are getting what you need.

 Training, qualifications & experience